pivaldi/pimacs/README.md

 ### pimacs/doc
 [Generated PIMacs Documentation](doc/README.org).
 Contains all the Doom and PIMacs fundamental key bindings refcards classed by key bindings prefixes.

+## External Tools

+This is a list of external tools you should install which are automatically used when detected !

+- [Semgrep](https://semgrep.dev/docs/) : Find bugs and reachable dependency
+  vulnerabilities in code.
+  You may use the command line `pipx install semgrep` to install it.